pukkapies/dl-imperial-maths/README.md

 There is a course website where registrations can be made and further logistical details can be found [here](https://www.deeplearningmathematics.com).

+## Course tutors

+### Kevin Webster

+[Kevin](https://www.linkedin.com/in/kevin-webster-095aba59/) obtained his PhD in 2003 from the Department of Mathematics at Imperial College, in the area of dynamical systems.
+He has also held postdoctorate positions at Imperial College, and was awarded a Marie Curie Individual Fellowship, which he spent at the Potsdam Institute for Climate Impact Modelling in Germany.
+During these positions his research interests became more focused on machine learning, and specifically adapting ML technologies for numerical analysis problems in dynamical systems.
+He was the Head of Research at the London music AI startup Jukedeck, where he oversaw the development of the deep learning framework for automatic music composition.
+In 2018 he set up his own machine learning consultancy, [FeedForward](http://www.feedforwardai.com/), with a focus on the music & the creative industries.
+His particular interest in the field of deep learning is generative modelling.

+### Pierre Richemond

+## Coursework

 This repository contains the relevant code for the Tensorflow tutorials as well as details for the coursework, for students that wish to take this course for credit.

+Students are recommended to fork this repository and add their solutions to the assignments in their forked repository.
+The coursework will be assessed orally following completion of the course.